As an apprentice, you will:

 If you're already in employment

-You can now do apprenticeship training if you're already in employment for professional development, such as working towards management training or higher and degree level qualifications.
+If you're already in employment, you can also do apprenticeship training for professional development, such as working towards management training, Association of Accounting Technicians (AAT) or higher and degree level qualifications.

-Speak to your employer or contact us for more information.
+Speak to your employer or contact the Apprenticeship Hub for more information.

 Search for apprenticeship vacancies

-You can also search through the types of apprenticeships available and which training providers deliver them on the Find Apprenticeship Training website.
+You can also search through the types of apprenticeships available and find training providers; visit Find Apprenticeship Training (GOV.UK).

 Further information about careers and apprenticeships

-- contact the National Careers Service if you're aged 18+
+- the National Careers Service if you're aged 18 or over

 Information for parents about apprenticeships

-Parents can download our apprenticeship factsheet for more information about the benefits of apprenticeships.
+Parents can download the apprenticeship factsheet for more information about the benefits of apprenticeships.

 Information for businesses about apprenticeships

-We offer a free service to help businesses hire an apprentice.
+We also offer a free service to help businesses hire an apprentice.